Competition commission to investigate motor insurance providers

 Separately, Irish road hauliers are looking to purchase motor insurance in the European single market in order to avoid rocketing increases and a lack of competition in Ireland.

-Speaking at the Joint Committee on Finance, Public Expenditure and Reform, and Taoiseach on Tuesday morning, Verona Murphy, president of the Irish Road Haulage Association (IRHA), asked why road hauliers are not allowed access the European single market for insurance as commercial entities, noting that there is “no competition” in the Irish market at present.
+Speaking at the Joint Committee on Finance, Public Expenditure and Reform on Tuesday morning, Verona Murphy, president of the Irish Road Haulage Association (IRHA), asked why road hauliers are not allowed to access the European single market for insurance as commercial entities, noting that there is “no competition” in the Irish market at present.

 Legal costs were another issue raised at the committee.
-Paul Redmond, chief executive of the Car Rental Council, said that the Personal Injuries Assessment Board, which was established over a decade ago, has led to more legal representation.
+Paul Redmond, chief executive of the Car Rental Council, said that the Personal Injuries Assessment Board, which was established more than a decade ago, has led to more legal representation.

 The cost of claims is another concern.